Wednesday, April 29, 2009

 1 tsp white pepper

-1. Cover each luncheon meat slice with breading.
+1. Cover each luncheon meat slice with batter.

 4. Serve with ketchup.